 For a full heritage walk surrounding Chyasalin Mandap and all of Bhaktapur get my book Kathmandu Valley Heritage Walks.

 On April 25th 2015 the 7.8 earthquake that hit Nepal put Chyasalin Mandap to the test.
 While other temples were literally obliterated Chyasalin Mandaps earthquake resisteant structure helped it survive with minimal damage.

 There are serious implications here that need to be addressedquickly.
 Nepal has the physical resources to rebuild its lost temples.
 Woodcarvers, designers and stone masons can complete this task.
 What's lacking is architectural skill, engineering prowess, long-term sustainability and, of course, money.

 Rebuilding Nepal's temples after the earthquake will involve not just Nepal but an international long-term effort.
 Chyasalin Mandap can be used as a prime example of what can be done to preserve Nepal's temples for future generations.
 Nepal sits on a siesmic fault line, rebuilding temples without taking this into account would be very foolish.

-(As of 2016 most of Nepal's slow cultural heritage reconstruction has not included Chyasalin Mandaps proven earthquake resistence.
+As of 2022 most of Nepal's slow cultural heritage reconstruction has not included Chyasalin Mandap as a proven way to be earthquake resistant.
 Instead, the reconstuction has focused on traditional builds.
-While this is certainly better than initial concrete rebuilds the longevity and lack of maintenance on these traditional builds is questionable).
+While this is certainly better than initial concrete rebuilds the longevity and lack of maintenance on these traditional builds is questionable.

 Liked this page?
 You'll love my book!
-It's a guidebook that's better than the rest.
+It's a guidebook that's better than the rest and the only one that's kept updated.
 Yes, really!
-In it I cover all of Bhaktapur's attractions (including Durbar Square) with well researched information, photographs and travel tested walking tours.
+In it I cover all of Bhaktapur's attractions with well researched information, photographs and travel tested walking tours.